 As I fight for wholeness myself and love my family in the wake of tremendous pain and loss, I choose to reach out my hand and heart to others walking this lonely and challenging road.
 I’ve pulled together a resource page On Grief: Living Whole and Brave After Loss in case it feels helpful to others and my grief journal after losing a child can be found here.

 You can also connect with me on FB at Holding Your Breath.
-The intention of this page is to share about grief, mental illness and mental health, self-compassion, and finding our way forward – gently, after losing a child.
+The intention of this page is to share about grief, mental health, self-compassion, and finding our way forward – gently, after losing a child.